 Vanity (sometimes referred to as pride in the Bible) occurs when we decide something makes us an overall better or more valuable individual than others.
 The definition of lust includes far more than strongly desiring illicit sex (Matthew 5:28, Romans 1:27).
 It is the intense desire and demand that we have something because we decide we need it.

 Vanity ultimately seeks validation in the eyes of others.
 For example, the devil not only wants to rule everything, but is vain enough to think he is deserving of worship (which will happen in the end time).
 This worship will underscore, to him, his believed superiority (Isaiah 14:13 - 14, Revelation 13:7 - 8).
 Lust, however, simply demands from others what we do not have.

 Vanity and lust are quite similar.
 They both are self-absorbing and self-centered deceptions that leave little, if any, room for considering the wellbeing of others.
 In fact, both lust and vanity can be pursued so intensely that their negative impact on the lives of others is either minimized or not even considered.

 The attitudes of vanity and lust are also linked together as they are the first two sins ever committed.
 Lucifer turned himself into the first vain being when he decided his beauty, wisdom and all that he was blessed with made him greater than his Creator (Ezekiel 28:16 - 17).
-The devil's new selfish way of thinking then led him to foolishly lust after the power and authority of his Maker (Isaiah 14:13 - 14).
+The devil's new selfish way of thinking then led him to foolishly pursue the power and authority of his Maker (Isaiah 14:13 - 14).